Authentick/admin-documentation/installation/setting-up-the-system.md

 ### Supported distributions

-Snap run on most Linux distributions and is pre-installed already on Ubuntu.
-For simplicity, we would recommend taking Ubuntu as that is how we deploy it, but any other won't make a difference.
+Snap will run on most Linux distributions and is pre-installed already on Ubuntu.
+For simplicity, we would recommend taking Ubuntu as that is how we deploy it, but any other distributon won't make a difference.

 {% hint style="info" %}
 The official [Snap documentation](https://snapcraft.io/docs/installing-snapd) shows a list of supported distributions and guides on how to install Snap.